Tribler/kotlin-ipv8/doc/UtpBinaryTransfer.md

 - code structure
 - missing listener API (which would allow for displaying transfer data progress)
 - more robust handshake architecture
+- test code seems to be flaky due to OutOfMemory errors when run in bulk